onthebusiness/harelang.org/content/tutorials/introduction.md

-      Unlike stack-allocated resources, which clean themselves up when the function exits, heap-allocated resources must be "freed" by the caller using the **free** keyword.
-Another concept shown here is the use of **defer** to *defer* the execution of an expression to the end of the current scope (that is, the code bound by `{` and `}`).
-This is useful for causing the code which cleans up an object to be written near the code which creates an object.
+      Unlike stack-allocated resources, which clean themselves up when the function exits, heap-allocated resources must be "freed" by the caller using the `free` keyword.
+Another concept shown here is the use of `defer` to *defer* the execution of an expression to the end of the current scope (that is, the code bound by `{` and `}`).
+This gives you the ability to write the code which cleans up an object right next to the code which creates that object.

-      There are other kinds of resources that have to be cleaned up when you're done using them, such as open files. **defer** is useful for these cases, too, and in this code sample we use it to call "io::close" to clean up the file opened by "os::open".
+      There are other kinds of resources that have to be cleaned up when you're done using them, such as open files. `defer` is useful for these cases, too, and in this code sample we use it to call `io::close` to clean up the file opened by `os::open`.

       <div class="alert">
         <strong>Note:</strong> Failing to free allocated memory causes a